nuts-foundation/nuts-node/discovery/test/invalid_definition/README.md

-This directory contains an invalid use case definition: it does not fields that are required according to the JSON schema.
+This directory contains an invalid use case definition: it does not contain the fields that are required according to the JSON schema.